maxijonson/carbonoxide/README.md

 - [dotnet](https://dotnet.microsoft.com/en-us/download/dotnet) SDK - for building the plugin and running the build scripts
 - Windows - for running the Rust server and scripts
-- NodeJS - (Optional) for merging partial classes outputed by Plugin.Merge (disabled by default, see `Directory.Build.targets` to enable)
+- (Optional) NodeJS - for [merging partial classes](#optional-merging-partial-classes) outputed by Plugin.Merge

 ## Getting Started

+> Note: The following instructions will get you setup for all environments, but you can choose to omit some environments you're not planning to build for (e.g: don't run any of the staging scripts if you don't plan on building for staging).
+The template is designed to only build for the available environments!

 1. Clone the repository and navigate to the project directory.
 You can also use Github's template feature to create your own repository based on this template.
 2. Find and Replace the following in the codebase:
    1. `MyCarbonoxide` (CASE SENSITIVE!) - Replace with the the name of your plugin, no spaces (e.g., `GatherManager`).
 Check for files that have `MyCarbonoxide` in their name as well!
    2. `mycarbonoxide` (CASE SENSITIVE!) - Replace with the lowercase name of your plugin, no spaces (e.g., `gathermanager`).
 This is used for things like config file names and permission strings.
 3. Run all the `update_*.bat` scripts (not `_update*.bat` files!) to create/update the local game servers.
 They will be created in the `servers` folder.
-4. In Carbon servers `config.json` (`servers/carbon-*/carbon/config.json`), set `DeveloperMode` to `true` so that developer assemblies will be generated on the first run.
-5. Run all the `run_*.bat` scripts at least once to generate the framework folders and initialize their worlds. (do this every update for Carbon servers, so you get the latest developer assemblies)
+4. Run all the `run_*.bat` scripts at least once to generate the framework folders and initialize their worlds. (do this every update for Carbon servers, so you get the latest developer assemblies)
+5. In Carbon servers `config.json` (`servers/carbon-*/carbon/config.json`), set `DeveloperMode` to `true` so that developer assemblies will be generated on the first run.
 6. If you want to start fresh without the opinionated structure I've included, you can delete all the included files in the `src` folder except for `MyCarbonoxide.cs`.
 The included files are just a suggestion to demonstrate the multi-file structure and how to use partial classes.

 ## Building the Plugin